aztecrex/aws-firefighter/README.md

 ## Configure

 From the source directory, `./configure`.
-This will install the npm and purescript libraries.
+This will install the JS and Purescript libraries.

 ## Buid and Package